-After this, the Time Server information page is presented, pfsense already chooses the best time server for you, but you may need to choose a different timezone, the default is Etc/UTC.
+After this, the Time Server information page is presented, Pfsense already chooses the best time server for you, but you may need to choose a different timezone, the default is Etc/UTC.

 After this, Configure WAN Interface Page is shown, If your Wan interface gets an IP address automatically through DHCP, then choose WAN Selected Type as DHCP.
-If you need to statically assign an IP address then choose Selected Type as Static and type in the related settings and after this scroll down and select Next.
+If you need to statically assign an IP address then choose Selected Type as Static and type in the related settings, after this scroll down and select Next.

-After this you will see Configure LAN Interface page, By default, pfsense enables DHCP server on the LAN interface, so just adjust the IP address and the subnet mask according to your need, or else, If you are happy with the default settings then hit the Next button.
+After this you will see Configure LAN Interface page, By default, Pfsense enables DHCP server on the LAN interface, so just adjust the IP address and the subnet mask according to your need, or else, If you are happy with the default settings then hit the Next button.

-Next, you will see the Set Admin WebGUI Password page, just type a strong password which will overwrite the default pfsense password.
+Next, you will see the Set Admin WebGUI Password page, just type a strong password which will overwrite the default Pfsense password.
 After this, retype the new password again, and then Hit the Next button.

-Next, you will be asked to reload so just select the Reload button, then it will reload pfsense.
+Next, you will be asked to reload so just select the Reload button, then it will reload Pfsense.
 And lastly, it will show Wizard completed Page, so now just press the Finish button.

 After you press the Finish button, this will take you to the pfsense Dashboard page.
 If you get into any trouble booting from the USB or installing pfsense from USB, then check the last section for help.

-Troubleshooting, Incase pfsense wont boot from USB
+Troubleshooting, In case Pfsense won’t boot from a USB

-Installing pfsense from USB is very easy and simple, but sometimes, while preparing your USB device to be bootable, you may miss a few important details, which are discussed below.
+Installing Pfsense from USB is very easy and simple, but sometimes, while preparing your USB device to be bootable, you may miss a few important details, which are discussed below.

 - You may be using a UEFI-supported system, while you have created a non-UEFI/MBR Image that supports only legacy BIOS.

-- Your system may support only legacy Bios that does not support UEFI, in this case, you may not able to boot the Pfsense Setup from USB, the workaround is to use the Rufus Tool with Partition Scheme as MBR and Target System as BIOS.
+- Your system may support only legacy Bios that do not support UEFI, in this case, you may not able to boot the Pfsense Setup from USB, the workaround is to use the Rufus Tool with Partition Scheme as MBR and Target System as BIOS.

 - You may try to create a bootable USB using software other than Rufus, such is the case with Unetbootin software, many people complained that their USB boot doesn’t work.